ironbar/arc25/docs/modeling/Iteration_16_search_with_base_models.md

 Or if we devote half of the time to training, we could do 2048 predictions per task.
 Sounds like a big enough number.

 In the next experiments I have to answer the question: can I improve this results using a more advanced search?
+For the same compute budget (number of predictions), can we improve the metrics and/or the unique outputs ratio?

+### Can we increase the unique outputs by conditioning on already generated code?

+I have the belief that if we provide the model the already generated code and ask to implement different approaches to the problem, the unique outputs will increase.

+TODO: probe it, I can use a small number of predictions such as 8 and 16 that runs on a small time.

 ## Conclusion